 For some people, anesthesia is one of the scariest parts of surgery.
-Do you wonder about the risks?
-An anesthesiologist responds to common questions about safety, particularly general anesthesia.
+Do you wonder about the risks, too?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are three different types of anesthesia, and you’re only unconscious with one of them.
+There are four different types of anesthesia, and you’re only completely unconscious with one of them.

 This is true nowadays, but wasn’t always the case, Dr. Troianos says.